onotelli/justniffer/README.md

 Justniffer can be used for multiple purposes, such as:

-Analyzing HTTP traffic in a development environment to identify any issues Analyzing HTTP traffic in a production environment to monitor performance Analyzing HTTP traffic in a testing environment to verify the correct functioning of applications Debugging security issues
+- Analyzing HTTP traffic in a development environment to identify any issues
+- Analyzing HTTP traffic in a production environment to monitor performance
+- Analyzing HTTP traffic in a testing environment to verify the correct functioning of applications
+- Debugging security issues
-Analyzing bandwidth and bandwidth usage.
+- Analyzing bandwidth and bandwidth usage.

-Justniffer is a very useful tool for developers, system managers, and network administrators.
+Justniffer is a tool for developers, system managers, and network administrators.

 ## EXAMPLES